ratulparui/TCL_Scripting/README.md

 ### TCL_D1_SK1 - Introduction
 <a name="sub-subsection-111"></a>
 #### TCL_D1_SK1 L0 - Introduction to TCL task
-We are trying to build a task to build a user interface which will take excel sheet as an input and a data sheet as output
+We are trying to build a task to build a user interface which will take excel sheet as an input and a data sheet as output.
+We are using .csv format as excel file format, where csv stands for comma seperated value.

   ![sampleip](https://github.com/user-attachments/assets/8555fb79-ff05-46ea-9461-9c8b07e4cbe4)